 Sending snacks to fellow passengers

 Virgin America is the first airline to introduce a service of meeting your love up in the air.
-Basically, you get the chance to order a drink or snack and send it over to complete stranger along with the note.
+Basically, you get the chance to order a drink or snack such as chocolate cookies delivery, and send it over to complete stranger along with the note.
 The receiver, on the other hand, has a choice to either accept or refuse the gesture.
 You can also use an in-flight chat system to send messages.
 Although it might look creepy at first, it’s up to you how you treat this feature.
 There is certainly no need to be worried and a friendly chat might enrich you for a flight time if not for a life time.
 Psychologists suggest it’s totally respectful way to approach someone.

 Other airlines are not following behind on the trend.
 For instance, KLM introduced a Meet & Seat program – gives you an opportunity to choose seatmates based on their Facebook and LinkedIn profiles.